Approximately 30% of all FAFSAs received by USA each year will be selected by the Federal Processor for a process of review called verification.

 If a student's FAFSA is selected for verification, they will be notified through their JagMail email account.
 The documents that are required can be viewed in PAWS under “My Eligibility”.
 To expedite this process, students should send all required documents together at one time.
 When submitted documents are reviewed, it may become necessary to request additional information.
 Students will be made aware of these requests via JagMail.

-Our office will make corrections to the FAFSA, if necessary, as a result of verification.
-Students will be notified by the Federal Processor and/or our office either with a corrected FAFSA or a revised award notification.
+The Office of Financial Aid will make corrections to the FAFSA, if necessary, as a result of verification.
+Students will be notified by the Federal Processor and/or our office either with a corrected FAFSA or a revised aid offer notification.
 A FAFSA that is completed correctly will not require corrections.

 Failure to have a complete financial aid file at least 60 days prior to the beginning of each term may delay or prevent receipt of aid.
 If this is the case, students will be responsible for payment of any charges on their student account or their schedule may be cancelled.